unite-cms/documentation/src/views/README.md

 # VIEWS

 _For each Content Type you can define one or multiple views for the management view of your content.
 The default view is a table, that just displays field columns and action buttons for each content row.
 Another example would be a media grid with drag and drop support view, that allows the user to sort images directly in the view.
-At the moment there are just two basic views available, however are planing to implement many different views (Kanban board, etc.) in the future!_
+At the moment there are just two basic views available, however we are planing to implement many different views (Kanban board, etc.) in the future!_

 <!-- ######################################## -->